Wasserstein Robust Performative Prediction via Lagrangian Relaxation: Suboptimality guarantee

 \section{Suboptimality guarantee}

-The preceding section developed repeated risk minimization and gradient descent algorithms, and proved that both algorithms successfully converge to a unique robust performative stable point.
-Building on these results, this section evaluates this stable point by characterizing its distance to the optimal solution and the corresponding excess performative risk.
-To formally relate these two points, we introduce the decoupled performative risk \cite{perdomo2020performative}:
+The preceding section developed repeated risk minimization and gradient descent algorithms, and showed that both algorithms successfully converge to a unique robust performative stable point.
+Building on these results, this section evaluates the stable point by characterizing its distance to the optimal point and the corresponding excess performative risk.
+To formally relate the stable and optimal points, we introduce the decoupled performative risk \cite{perdomo2020performative}:

 Accordingly, the performative stable point and the performative optimum can be expressed as